-AT&T will be penalized if deal with T-Mobile doesn't get doneAlex Wagner - Deputy Managing Editor, News Desk
+AT&T will be penalized if deal with T-Mobile doesn't get doneAlex Wagner - Editorial Director of News and Content

 In an announcement that caught many of us off-guard, AT&T said yesterday that they plan to acquire T-Mobile for $39 billion.
 The deal is expected to close in about a year, pending approval by the appropriate government entities, but what if the acquisition falls through?
 AT&T has explained that if that happens, they'll owe T-Mobile $3 billion and will also need to transfer some of their AWS spectrum licenses that aren't "critical" to their initial LTE roll out.
 Additionally, ATT and T-Mobile would need to reach a roaming deal in areas where T-Mo doesn't have any coverage.
 That way, Magenta's coverage will match AT&T's.